 Townsville Best Time To Visit/Things to Do

-Townsville is known as the Sunshine City, in the Sunshine State- it gets an average of 121 clear days a year, and 8 hours sunshine a day, which means it's perfect to visit year round.
+Townsville is known as the Sunshine City (It’s also known as Brownsville, take that as you want), in the Sunshine State- it gets an average of 121 clear days a year, and 8 hours sunshine a day, which means it's perfect to visit year round.
 If you prefer slightly cooler temperatures, visit in winter- the average temperature in July is 20 degrees, while December is a crisp 28 degrees.
 Cyclone season is generally between November and April, but can vary.
 Stinger season is generally between October and April, and you don't want to be caught by an Irukandji jellyfish- they pack a punch, so try not to die if you're planning on snorkelling or free diving off Magnetic Island, as not all beaches have stinger nets.

 For those who are driving between Townsville and Cairns, a must-see is the Wallaman Waterfall, two hours to the north-west, the highest single drop waterfall in Australia.
 While your up there, consider stopping by Paluma and Crystal Creek Rainforest for a few scenic hikes, including a portion of the Wet Tropics Great Walk.
 If you have the time, and want to go seriously off the beaten track, seriously consider visiting Hitchinbrook Island, an island halfway between Townsville and Cairns.
 It's an uninhabited tropical island, that just 40 people are permitted to visit at one time.
 Here, you can spend a few days doing the Thorsborn trail, internationally rated as one of the top 10 walks on the planet, or kayak along its long sandy beaches from Caldwell and try your luck spotting turtles, dugongs, and other creatures.